hyperledger/besu-docs/docs/Reference/API-Methods.md

 * `network` - Local and remote addresses established at time of bonding with the peer.
 The remote address might not match the hex value for `port`.
 The remote address depends on which node initiated the connection.
-* `port` - Port on the remote node on which P2P peer discovery is listening.
+* `port` - Port on the remote node on which P2P discovery is listening.
 * `id` - Node public key.
 Excluding the `0x` prefix, the node public key is the ID in the enode URL `enode://<id ex 0x>@<host>:<port>`.